R2Z/prismnet-ai/README.md

 3. Enter any username (e.g., "test-user") in the JWT field
 4. Click "Authorize" - this will set the token for all requests
 5. Or manually set header: `Authorization: Bearer test-user`

+**Alternative: Use API Key header instead of JWT:**
+- Set header: `X-API-Key: test-user` (any non-empty string works for testing)
+- Or use Bearer header with simple string: `Authorization: Bearer test-user`

 **Required Headers for /v1/chat/completions:**
 - `Authorization: Bearer <token>` (or `X-API-Key: <key>`)